 -u, --color use colours -b, --scope set the scope of the scan: page: only analyse the page given in the url folder: analyse all urls in the root url given (default option) domain: analyse all links to pages in the same domain -n, --nice use this to prevent infinite loops, I usually go with 5 -f, --format change the output format json: html: openvas: txt: vulneranet: xml: -v verbose 0: none 1: print each url 2) print each attack # if you dont specify a -v flag, then you get a blank screen for ages

 These basics will help you build the first command above, and will show you what the options mean.

 There is a man page for wapiti, which has lots of information in it, including how to exclude patterns (useful once you know more about a host and want to narrow in on a target)

 the openvas format is good too, as it allows you to import into openvas.

-Wapiti does take a while to run if you include all the modules
+Wapiti does take a while to run a full scan on your target if you include all of the modules

-wapiti comes with built in modules to test for various things:
+wapiti comes with built in modules to test for various vulnerabilities in your remote targets:

 backup: This module search backup of scripts on the server.